ImagicalMine/ImagicalMine/README.md

 ## Can I test ImagicalMine before I download it?

 Yes, you can.
-We have an official test server so you can see what features ImagicalMine has in-game.
+We have an official test server so you can see what features ImagicalMine has in-game.<br>
-**IP: play.imagicalmine.net**
+**IP: play.imagicalmine.net**<br>
 **Port: 19132**

 ## What is this?